diegodg967/handle-zombie/README.md

 ## Layout

-The application and components layout is available on Figma: https://www.figma.com/file/jbXN3iIzGZochX91PzJmOZ/handleZombie?node-id=1%3A2
+The application and components layout are available on Figma: https://www.figma.com/file/jbXN3iIzGZochX91PzJmOZ/handleZombie?node-id=1%3A2

 ## Application Features